rbrglez/open-logic/doc/tutorials/OloFixTutorial.md

 ## Step 1: Plant Model

-First, the RC-structure to be controlled must be modelled.
+First, the RC-structure to be controlled must be modeled.

 This model is used for simulation purposes only and will not be synthesized to the FPGA.
-Hence all tools and libraries avaialable in Pychon could be used.
+Hence all tools and libraries avaialable in Python could be used.
 For example _scipy_ could be used to produce a model based on differential equations.
-However, because this is a tutorial for FPGA development and not a Python course, a very simple fixed-step model is used in this  case
+However, because this is a tutorial for FPGA development and not a Python course, a very simple fixed-step model is used in this case.

 The model allows simulating the system with a fixed time-step and it allows changing the variable resistance of _R2_.